Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Discussion and perspectives

 In conclusion, what is the most robust, eventually optimal, and easy-to-use algorithm to solve hard inference problems?
-According to the theory and the numerical data presented here, we believe RSA with few replicas, say $y=O(10)$, is the best option.
-It is more robust than BP and it can be applied essentially to any problem.
+We have seen that for the coloring problem, RSA with few replicas, say $y=O(10)$, is the best option.
+It is more robust than BP and it can be applied essentially to any kind of graph.
 Its running time is $O(y N)$, so only a factor $y$ slower than the simpler SA, which is the first option for any practitioner.
 Maybe parallel tempering (PT) could be better than RSA, but it is more difficult to use and requires a pre-processing operation where the temperature schedule has to be optimized.
 Moreover, RSA can be restricted to a small temperature range around $\TKS$, thus reducing the running times, while PT requires many more temperatures to be run efficiently.

 Let us also comment that RSA can be viewed as a standard annealing process, that is a dynamical process trying to minimize the energy function, but using an effective Hamiltonian or cost function where configurations are \emph{reweighted}.
 In the original work introducing RSA the motivation was to sample configurations of large local entropy \cite{baldassi2016unreasonable}.
 However the idea can be generalized and we believe it is really worth exploring further the possibility of increasing the chances of reaching the planted signal by modifying the energy landscape.
 This has been shown useful in random constraint satisfaction problems, where the reweighting of solutions can modify the critical lines and enhance the chance of finding a solution \cite{budzynski2019biased,cavaliere2021optimization}.
 Also in the tensor PCA problem, the modification of the energy landscape achieved via the use of many replicas can lead to sensible improvement in signal detection \cite{biroli2020iron}.